 A: The Department of Elementary and Secondary Education defines Dual Enrollment as: “high school students taking postsecondary classes and who are physically present on the postsecondary education campus for those classes.”
 Typically, for students working with Truman, a dual enrollment class would be a course taken in the evening, on the weekend, or during the summer as a non-degree seeking student.
 Generally speaking, unless a student has permission to leave their school to take classes during the day at Truman, Truman does not purposefully offer dual enrollment coursework to high school students during the regular school day.
 That said, the state has tended to view online courses, taught from the university, as being the equivalent of dual enrollment coursework.

 Q: What is competency-based credit?

 A: In the Truman State University context, a competency-based course is a course in which students are given credit for demonstrating they have met the learning objectives of the course (fulfilled specific, measurable competencies) by completing one or more tests that demonstrate completion.
-Truman’s Competency-Based Mathematics Program is offered in partnership with a dozen high schools to deliver this sort of experience in College Algebra and Plane Trigonometry.
+Truman’s Competency-Based Mathematics Program is offered in partnership with several high schools to deliver this sort of experience in College Algebra and Plane Trigonometry.
 Truman also offers Introduction to Computer Science using a similar model.
 From the perspective of DESE, “School districts may award high school credit to students upon demonstration of mastery of the competencies for a particular course.
 School districts wishing to award credit based on demonstration of a mastery of the course competencies must notify DESE.
 School districts must assure that the expected level of performance would demonstrate that a student has mastered the course competencies and may receive credit for the class.”

 Q: Who is eligible for dual credit?